vividos/RemotePhotoTool/Sourcecode.md

 ### src folder ###

-The `"src"` folder has the following structure:
+The `"src"` folder has the following projects:

 - Base: Contains a base static library with classes common to several other of my projects
 - Base.UnitTest: Unit tests for Base library.